svewap/nnrestapi/Documentation/Annotations/Annotations/60_Upload.rst

    values need to be returned in the array.

 -  Creating a configuration in the **TypoScript setup** at ``plugin.tx_nnrestapi.settings.fileUploads.[name].pathFinderClass``.
-   In this case you can also set the method name to call:
+   In this case, you can also set the method name to call:

    .. code-block:: typoscript